josantonius/PHP-Session/README.md

 public function isStarted(): bool;
 ```

-Gets all values stored via an instance of `Josantonius\Session\FlashableSessionSegment`:
+Get all values stored via an instance of `Josantonius\Session\FlashableSessionSegment`:

 ```php
 public function all(): array
 ```

-Checks if an attribute exists via an instance of `Josantonius\Session\FlashableSessionSegment`:
+Check if an attribute exists via an instance of `Josantonius\Session\FlashableSessionSegment`:

 ```php
 public function has(string $name): bool